An Important Note:

 Filled with the realization that one will eventually wake from the dreams of childhood, those dreams, though doused, are never fully extinguished.
 Life is change, life goes on; dreams remain forever.
 Find your dreams.

-I was always interested in the principles of Zen through the writings of authors like Hesse, Huxley, Kerouac and the Beat Poets; and more recently Alan Watts.
-In the early 70’s, I traveled across the country with nothing but a backpack and a few dollars in my pocket, hopping boxcars and hitchhiking wherever the road or the rails would take me.
+Since my late teens I learned of Eastern mysticism through the writings of authors like Hesse, Huxley, Kerouac and the Beat Poets; and more recently Alan Watts.
+In my twenties, I traveled across the country with a backpack and a few dollars in my pocket, hopping boxcars and hitchhiking across much of the continental United States.

-Intuitive enlightenment is the Buddha nature in all of us.
-We see it in the baseball pitcher who dusts his shoe with his glove then sends a beautiful curve ball across the plate; the worker who scrubs the floor while humming in contentment; the taxi driver who cuts through impossible traffic and tells his story without missing a turn, smiling and tooting his horn.
+In these travels I learned how to survive life and its changes on my own terms.
+One of the most important things I gained was the understanding that Enlightenment is not a state of mind reserved for monks and priests, but the Tao in us all.
+We see it in the baseball pitcher who dusts his shoe with his glove, then sends a beautiful curve ball across the plate without a sweat; the worker who scrubs the floor humming in the middle of the night; the taxi driver who cuts through impossible traffic, not missing a turn, smiling and tooting his horn.

 I’ve written most of my life.
 When I was eight years old I wrote the story of Pinocchio and made a book with pictures; pages sewn together with needle and thread.
 My first publication!
 Now in my later years, I’ve learned the difference between an original idea and a copy.
 And I’ve learned a bit about editing those stories and sharing them.
 Please, feel free to join me in my adventures.